Sea Aggie Answers

 How to contact us?

 - Texas A&M University at Galveston’s Enrollment Services staff is enthused to answer questions and provide additional information about Admissions, Financial Aid, and Records.
 Meet the Staff

 How can we schedule a visit?

 Texas A&M University at Galveston host individual and family tours on Mondays and Fridays at 10a.m.
 The tour begins in the Sea Aggie Center with a presentation about admissions, financial aid, academic programs and the Corps of Cadets, followed by a walking tour of the campus.
-The walking tour will include campus housing, classroom buildings, Mary Moody Northen Student Center, Jack K. Williams Library, the Physical Education Facility and our small boat basin Discover TAMUG, schedule your visit today.
+The walking tour will include campus housing, classroom buildings, the Ocean and Coastal Studies building, the Powell Engineering Complex, the Mary Moody Northen Student Center, Jack K. Williams Library, the Physical Education Facility and our small boat basin Discover TAMUG, schedule your visit today.